jason-napolitano/PHP-Exceptions/README.md

 ```

 And quite a few more with new ones being implemented all of the time.
 All tested with PHPUnit >=8 and docs are
 included for the API and PHPUnit tests.
-And take note that these may be treated just like Exceptions since they
+And take note that these may be treated just like any standard PHP exceptions
-`extend` standard PHP exceptions.
+since they in fact `extend` these same standard PHP exceptions.

 ## Table of contents